Kuree/kratos/README.md

 To build it from scratch, you need a `C++17` compatible compiler, such as `g++-8`.

-## Examples
+## Documentation and Examples
+You can check the documentation at [Read the Docs](https://kratos-doc.readthedocs.io/en/latest/)

-Here are some examples to showcase the ability of kratos
+Here are some examples to showcase the ability of kratos.

 ### Asnyc Reset Register
 Python code that parametrizes based on the `width`.
 Notice that we specify the